AeSix/bang-text/README.md

 Except where specified, all projects within AeSix/bang-text are covered by the MIT License.
 In plain:
- You agree to give me credit (copyright);
+* You agree to give me credit (copyright);
- You are free to modify, share, sell, use any how you wish (share-alike)
+* You are free to modify, share, sell, use any how you wish (share-alike);
- I am not liable for anything this software does;
+* I am not liable for anything this software does;
- This license is applied to all derivative works.
+* This license is applied to all derivative works.
 (The MIT License is more detailed and should be read and understood before accepting this license!)

 License: